Edward Craven Walker

 Edward Craven Walker (4 July 1918 – 15 August 2000) was a British inventor, who invented the psychedelic Astro lamp, also known as the lava lamp.

 War record

 Craven was a pilot in World War II, flying a photo reconnaissance DeHavilland Mosquito over Germany to take photographs.
 He met his first wife, Marjorie Bevan Jones, at an air base where she was with the WAAF.

 The Astro lamp

 Genesis

 After the war, Craven developed an idea he saw in a country pub in Dorset.
-The pub had a contraption made by a regular, Donald Dunnett, a one-off device which used two immiscible (cannot be mixed) fluids as an egg timer.
+The pub had a contraption made by a regular, Donald Dunnett, a one-off device which used two immiscible fluids as an egg timer.
 While it was rudimentary, Craven saw potential and set about perfecting it and turning it into a lamp.
 In his shed he mixed ingredients in bottles of different shapes and sizes.
 He discovered one of the best containers was a Tree Top orange squash bottle, and its shape subsequently defined the Astro Baby Lamp or Astro Mini as it was then called.